shuttlershq/backend-engineer-interview/francis-ilechukwu.md

 ## Get Started

-To demo this project, you have to open 3 terminal tabs or windows with each of them in the `asset`, `service` and `client` folders respectively.
+To demo this project, you have to open 3 terminal tabs or windows with each of them in the `asset`, `service` and `client` folders respectively, and run `npm install` in each of them.

 ### service